apoorvadudani/Market-Evaluation-for-Espresso-Machines-using-Conjoint-Analysis/README.md

 <img width="678" alt="image" src="https://user-images.githubusercontent.com/113878059/227753711-7db8003b-67a1-4fdc-8aed-1418f15bc3bc.png">

+To assist in segmenting the market into accessible groups, I also asked respondents to provide market segment identification data.
+This approach assumes "a priori" segmentation technique.
+To illustrate, I asked about demographic data (such as age and income), geographic data (such as ZIP code), behavioral data (such as their intended usage for use the product), and psychographic data (such as favorite interests or activities).

 ## Coding and Preparing Data for Analysis

 To make our analysis run smoothly in Microsoft Excel, I prepare the data for analysis by coding it into a special form.
 The coding includes two steps--converting the data into binary form, and removing redundant data.